blackestwhite/sam/README.md

 ### Available Commands

 - `commit`: Generates a commit message based on the changes in the Git repository.
+- `improve`: Suggest improvements, fix bugs, and propose new features for the project
 - `help`: Displays usage information.

 ## Configuration